Soccer-mad Germans turning their backs on World Cup

 Sales of TV sets, which generally go up for major sporting events, are also down, RND reported.

+“What’s happening at the World Cup is just terrible,” Krüger said.
+“The people who have always watched soccer with us also know that we won’t show it and are happy to support that.”

+Dortmund pub Mit Schmackes, owned by 2014 World Cup winner Kevin Grosskreutz, is also not showing the games.

-Chancellor Olaf Scholz’s spokesman, Steffen Hebestreit, told reporters in Berlin on Friday that the German leader will follow the national team’s matches if his schedule allows.
-He said he wouldn’t rule out Scholz traveling to the final if Germany makes it that far.
-Asked about fans’ plans for a boycott, Hebestreit said that “this World Cup was awarded and will now take place under difficult circumstances.”
+Chancellor Olaf Scholz’s spokesman, Steffen Hebestreit, said Friday that he wouldn’t rule out Scholz traveling to the final if Germany makes it that far.

+“This World Cup was awarded and will now take place under difficult circumstances,” Hebestreit said, referring to fans’ boycott plans.
+“Everyone is free to decide whether they want to follow this event or not – we live in a free country, that’s how it should be.”

 Bundesliga clubs including Bayer Leverkusen and Borussia Mönchengladbach have criticized the decision to give the World Cup to Qatar and said they will only give it minimum attention on their websites and social media platforms.
 Another club, Hoffenheim, says it won’t report on the tournament at all.